Proven-Paradox/shaper-system/Handbook.md

 ***
 # Chapter X: Health, Injury, Death, and Recovery
 //Working on issues that will come up in playtesting.
 This won’t necessarily be the final order.
 In the course of your group’s story, the players will face adversity.
 They will endure pain.
 Flesh fails, bones break, and blood flows.
 This is a part of adventuring, and all adventures make their own peace with this reality in time.
 This section of the rulebook will describe the rules that govern this grim part of the hero’s journey.

-What are HP?
+## What are HP?
 HP (hit points or health points, both work) are an extremely abstract representation of a character’s health.
 While the character still has HP, they can still press on.
 At a glance this could just be how much punishment the character can endure, but one could (and I think SHOULD) take it farther than that.
 Endurance, pain tolerance, mental fortitude, and dumb luck can all be part of a character’s HP maximum.

-What does it mean to lose HP?
+### What does it mean to lose HP?
 Losing HP does not necessarily mean being struck by a weapon or spell.
 Remember, HP are abstract.
 Losing HP can be represented by narrowly avoiding a brutal attack (and thus using up one’s luck).
 It could be parrying a heavy blow, but suffering significant pain in one’s arm from the effort (testing one’s pain tolerance).
 It could be expending internal energy to throw an arcane shield up to deflect a spell (draining one’s endurance).
 And, maybe in the end, it could be getting a knife in the back.
 One should take getting hit as an opportunity for creativity, just like dealing a hit.

-What types of damage are there?
+## What types of damage are there?
 Broadly speaking, there are eight types of damage.
 Some beings may be vulnerable to some types, resistant or even immune to others.
 Ideally a party has a variety of damage types to work with with and can adjust to the enemy’s makeup as you go.
 Players are unlikely to know what types of damages work well upon first encountering a creature.
 They can use Scan Abilities to determine their targets’ elemental properties, or try experimenting.
 Some things are reasonable to guess; an ice monster probably doesn’t like fire and doesn’t mind ice for example.

 The damage types are as follows:
-* Physical - Slashing, piercing, bashing.
+* *Physical* - Slashing, piercing, bashing.
 Being damaged by physical damage means.
 This is by far the most common type of damage.
    * //If you see damage listed without a clear damage type, PLEASE CONTACT ME so I can label it, but you may also assume it is Physical.
-* Fire - Burning, scorching, heat.
+* *Fire* - Burning, scorching, heat.
 Fire damage is broadly the way to describe damage that comes from using high temperatures.
-* Ice - Piercing with icicles, chilling winds, sucking the heat out of the air.
+* *Ice* - Piercing with icicles, chilling winds, sucking the heat out of the air.
 If the damage source is primarily low temperatures, it is ice damage.
-* Sky - Zapping with lightning, being struck by slashing winds, and similar things.
+* *Sky* - Zapping with lightning, being struck by slashing winds, and similar things.
 If it’s about electricity or wind, the damage type is Sky.
-* Earth - Earth damage can be from launched rocks, being struck by plant vines, or a dip in acid.
+* *Earth* - Earth damage can be from launched rocks, being struck by plant vines, or a dip in acid.
 This is one of the more eclectic damage types, but it encompasses everything themed around the earth, from stones to the plants that grow from it.
-* Light - Blinding radiance, searing lasers, holy light.
+* *Light* - Blinding radiance, searing lasers, holy light.
 Any time light itself is weaponized, it is light damage.
-* Dark - Consuming blackness, draining life, unholy blight.
+* *Dark* - Consuming blackness, draining life, unholy blight.
 If the damage comes from utilizing darkness or draining away the health of others, it is dark damage.
-* Almighty - Beyond definition and comprehension, power in its rawest form.
+* *Almighty* - Beyond definition and comprehension, power in its rawest form.
 Almighty damage is extremely rare, and no force in existence can resist it.

 With the exception of Almighty damage, enemies may have resistances or weaknesses to any combination of these damage types.
 A character can tell when they have struck a resistance or weakness as their blow lands; the results should be dramatically different from their expectations and make it very clear what is happening.

-/* There should be a sidebar here cautioning Shapers to not go overboard on Physical resistance since that is the only damage type all characters can guaranteed do.
-I also want to talk about how to gauge when it’s right to try to specifically hand players something they can deal with and when it needs to be a challenge. */
+> TODO Finish this: There should be a sidebar here cautioning Shapers to not go overboard on Physical resistance since that is the only damage type all characters can guaranteed do.
+I also want to talk about how to gauge when it’s right to try to specifically hand players something they can deal with and when it needs to be a challenge.

-Okay, but what about losing ALL of my HP?
-Oh, well.
-At that point you’re in trouble.
+## What are Injuries?

-When you lose all HP, you take an injury (see below) and fall unconscious.
+When you lose all HP, you take an injury and fall unconscious.
 You can’t move, take actions, and are completely unaware of your surroundings.
 Anything that would cause additional damage while you’re at zero HP causes an additional injury.
-What is an Injury?
 Injuries in Story Shaper are the decidedly less abstract consequences of failing certain tasks or running out of HP.
 An injury reduces one of your Attributes by one until it is tended to.
 When you sustain an injury, you take that single six sided die that is listed in Story Shaper’s required components and roll.
 The type of injury inflicted is decided by the die result.
-1. Strength.
+1. *Strength*.
 You’ve torn a muscle, broken a bone, lost so much blood that you can’t pack the same kind of punch as you used to, or something similar.
-2. Finesse.
+2. *Finesse*.
 You’ve torn a ligament, broken your fingers, sustained nerve damage that makes movement difficult or painful, or otherwise lost mobility.
-3. Toughness.
+3. *Toughness*.
 You’ve broken a rib and/or punctured a lung, lost a lot of blood, or otherwise picked up some affliction that makes you less vigorous than your best.
-4. Mind.
+4. *Mind*.
 You’ve suffered a concussion, have sight damage, are dealing with temporary memory loss, or some other problem that makes you duller than usual.
-5. Soul.
+5. *Soul*.
 You’ve suffered pain that breaks through your resolve, have a ringing in your ears, are generally questioning yourself, or something that interrupts your inner tranquility.
-6. Heart.
+6. *Heart*.
 You’ve suffered a concussion, severe pain, perhaps perceive a betrayal (real or imagined) that makes you less sociable for the time being.

 As always, these methods of describing an injury are just suggestions.
 Players and Shapers are free to come up with their own.

-How can I get Injured?
+### How can I get Injured?
 There are many dangers in an adventure that can result in an injury.
 The most obvious is hitting zero HP in combat, but this isn’t the only way.
 Here is a quick list of other ways to be injured.
 (Note that not all injury types are suitable in all circumstances.
 The Shaper makes this choice and adjusts injury rolls appropriately.
 For example, if the dice roll a Heart injury from falling, the Shaper may choose to reroll until something appropriate comes up.)
 * Falling.
 Falling from a great height will typically result in injuries.
 For every 30 feet one falls, one will sustain an additional injury.
 Characters can make an Acrobatics check to try and reduce the damage from falling, reducing the height fallen by half the check’s result.
 Characters with Flight generally don’t need to worry about falling damage.
 Falling can cause Strength, Finesse, or Toughness injuries.
 * Poison/Venom.
 The various creatures of the world may secrete harmful substances as they attack you.
 These will be listed in each creature’s information.
 A bite from a giant spider may cause a Finesse injury, while breathing in the spores of a territorial fungus might cause a Mind injury.
 These injuries can often be resisted with Endure checks.